top of page

 Who Works The Night Shift?

 According to the U.S. Census Bureau more than 9 million Americans regularly work nights.
 This amounts to approximately 6% of the total US workforce.
-The American Psychological Association puts this number closer to 15 million if you include those who regularly rotate in, and out of night shifts.
+If you include those who regularly rotate in, and out of night shifts, then the American Psychological Association puts this number closer to 15 million.

-Night shift workers often fill some of our most essential roles including truck drivers, emergency room and hospital personnel, law enforcement, and the fire department.
-Night shift workers make up a large portion of our front line workers and we wouldn’t be able to function without them.
+Night shift workers often fill some of our most essential roles including driving our trucks, manning the emergency room and hospitals, law enforcement, and the fire department.
+Night shift workers make up a significant portion of our front line workers and we wouldn’t be able to function without them.

 How Does Night Shift Work Impact Health?